varvet/serial/README.md

 [![Gem Version](https://img.shields.io/gem/v/serial.svg)](http://badge.fury.io/rb/serial)
 [![Inline docs](http://inch-ci.org/github/elabs/serial.svg?branch=master&style=shields)](http://inch-ci.org/github/elabs/serial)

-Serial is a serialization library.
-Its primary purpose is to generate simple datastructures from object graphs.
+Serial is a short and simple serialization library.
+Its primary purpose is to generate simple datastructures from object graphs, in other words to help you serialize your data.

 Serial is sponsored by [Elabs][].